myselfswastikmishra/TechTribe-final/README.md

 -   `GEMINI_API_KEY` - Set this to your Google AI API key.
 -   `DISCORD_WEBHOOK_URL` - Set this to your Discord Webhook URL.

-**Without these variables, your AI features and contact form will not work on the live website.** The contact form relies on `DISCORD_WEBHOOK_URL` to send you notifications.
+**Without these variables, your AI features and form notifications will not work on the live website.**

 ### 4. Trigger Deployment